Dictionary » Positive Words » Overflowing – Meaning, Definition, Synonyms and Antonyms

 1. What does “overflowing” mean in daily conversation?

-It usually refers to something being so full—of emotion, people, or things—that it can’t be contained or controlled.
+It usually refers to something being so full — of emotion, people, or things — that it can’t be contained or controlled.
+People also use it to show that they have more than enough of something (often with excitement).

 2.How is “overflowing” different from “full”?

-“Full” means at capacity, while “overflowing” means exceeding that capacity—going beyond full.
+“Full” means at capacity, while “overflowing” means exceeding that capacity — going beyond full.
+In other words, “overflowing” suggests spillage or an obvious overflow.

 3. Is it possible to be overflowing with negative emotions?

 Yes.
-People can be “overflowing with anger,” “frustration,” or “grief” when those feelings are intense and overwhelming.
+People can be “overflowing with anger,” “overflowing with frustration,” or “overflowing with grief” when those feelings are intense and hard to contain.

 Explore more O words